Corporate discounts – with PartnerPlusBenefit

 Corporate discounts – a proven means to save money

 Price politics sometimes include a corporate discount on the list price of a product or service as an incentive.
-This special price is offered to those who are especially valuable to the company by virtue of belonging to a specific circle, such as corporate clients.
+This special price is offered to those who are especially valuable to the company by virtue of belonging to a consumer circle, such as corporate clients.
 The goal is to create customer loyalty and to entice these customers to buy additional goods or services.
-Airlines also use this principle – Lufthansa, for instance, offers PartnerPlusBenefit corporate bonus programme.
+Airlines also use this principle – Lufthansa, for instance, offers the corporate bonus programme PartnerPlusBenefit.

 Frequent fliers pay less

-According to surveys among passengers in airports, about 40 percent of all flights are business trips.
-This customer segment is especially significant for airlines, as business travellers are often also frequent flyers.
-That’s why, based on demonstrable sales, companies often enjoy appropriate corporate discounts.
+According to surveys among passengers in German airports, about 40 percent of all flights are business trips.1 This customer segment is especially significant for for airlines, as business travellers are often also frequent flyers.
+That's why, based on demonstrable sales, companies often enjoy appropriate corporate discounts.

-Generally, airlines require companies to have a certain flight volume of domestic, continental or intercontinental flights per calendar year.
-As a general rule, the higher the annual volume, the higher the corporate discount.
+Generally, airlines require companies to have a certain flight volume of domestic (German), continental or intercontinental flights per calendar year.
+As a general rule: the higher the annual volume, the higher the corporate discount.

 Contract conditions for corporate discounts